 - pain that typically occurs on one side of the head

 Tension headaches often cause mild to moderate pain.
-In some instances, over-the-counter (OTC) pain medication or rest will reduce pain.
-But if the pain is persistent or occurs frequently, a person may need additional treatment options.
+In some instances, over-the-counter (OTC) medication, massage, or rest will relieve pain.
+If the pain is persistent or occurs frequently, a person may need additional treatment options.

 - managing stress